microsoft/vscode-docs/docs/editor/debugging.md

 ## Data inspection

 Variables can be inspected in the **VARIABLES** section of the Debug view or by hovering over their source in the editor.
+Variables and expression evaluation is relative to the selected stack frame in the **CALL STACK** section.

 ![Debug Variables](images/debugging/variables.png)